 The simplest and most common light switch is actually referred to by hardware dealers and electricians as a “single-pole light switch.”
-With a single-pole light switch, flipping the lever up completes the circuit, turning lights or appliances on, and flipping it down breaks the circuit, turning lights or receptacles off.
+With a single-pole light switch, flipping the toggle or paddle up completes the circuit, turning lights or appliances on, and flipping it down breaks the circuit, turning lights or receptacles off.

 A single-pole switch has two brass terminal screws on the side that receive the black (“hot”) wires of the circuit.
 One black wire comes from the power source and the other goes to the light(s).

 When you turn the switch off, it interrupts the electricity that flows through the black wire from the power source to the fixture.
 For this reason, the two main terminals are connected to black wires.
 The circuit’s bare ground wire—if there is one— is connected to the green grounding screw on the switch.

 The wiring diagrams on this page can help you plan the proper way to wire for a light switch.
 Always turn off the power to the circuit before working on wiring.
 See How to Turn Off Your Home’s Electricity.

 Again…the circuit’s white wires bypass the switch UNLESS…a white wire has been converted to do the job of a black wire.
 Many homes are wired with 3-wire non-metallic cable (such as the brand Romex®) that consists of one black wire, one white wire, and one bare or green grounding wire.

 When wiring switches, this type of cable may be used as a switch leg—where you need two black wires to go from the switch to black wires located at the light or at an intermediate electrical box.